ilyakava/DillyDally/README.md

 ##Fix later
 * SQL queries! not just in to_json!
+* set up collection listeners, to reload when there was a change, and adding to collection every time something has been saved
 * Update titles of the webpage when navigating SPAs
 	* [Helper](https://github.com/pwhisenhunt/Backbonejs-Router-Title-Helper)
 * Rename userSavedData variable to cached